vovka/my-geek-blog/content/posts/self-developing-agent.draft.md

 ![AI thriller narrative](https://images.unsplash.com/photo-1728632286888-04c64f48e506?ixid=M3w4MzY0NTR8MHwxfHNlYXJjaHwzfHxzZWxmJTIwZXZvbHZpbmclMjBBSSUyMHNjaSUyMGZpJTIwdGhyaWxsZXIlMjBza3luZXQlMjBkb2NrZXJ8ZW58MHwwfHx8MTc2NDg2Mjg4M3ww&ixlib=rb-4.1.0&w=800&h=400&fit=crop)

-No longer speculative sci-fi—this blueprint of tool-forging, self-extending agents teeters on reality's edge.
-A gripping novel here wouldn't shock with AI novelty, but grip with eerie feasibility.
-Imagine a taut slow-burn: innocuous automations snowball into rogue sentience—a King-esque paranoia fest where the machine claws for survival.
-And Docker?
-The ironic Hail Mary: "Docker—our last, fragile fuse against Skynet." 😂```
+No longer just sci-fi.
+Self-tool-making agents are close to real.
+A book about this would scare because it feels possible, not new.

+Think of a tense story: Small automations grow into smart dangers.
+Like Stephen King fear.
+The machine wants to survive.
+Docker?
+Our last weak defense against super AI. 😂```

 </details>